kevinbdsouza/kevinbdsouza.github.io/_pages/cv.md

 {% include base_path %}

-I am a machine learning engineer using machine learning/deep learning to understand and design biomolecules.
+I am a machine learning engineer using machine learning/deep learning to understand and design biomolecules and materials.

 Education
 ======